nnichols/nnichols.github.io/_posts/dnd/krug/2019-05-10-in-service-of-the-master.markdown

 Pinned in a corner, it lashes out with two skillful strikes that knock both Tlareg and Krug unconscious.
 Misha dashes forward as Thaelen and Jack cover her with _Ray of Frost_ and _Hellish Rebuke_ respectively.

-She begins to pour a potion down Krug's throat, but the guardan of Castle Ravensloft intervenes.
+She begins to pour a potion down Krug's throat, but the guardian of Castle Ravensloft intervenes.
 The great sword swings down, and a sickening shriek rings out as her life is taken from her; however, her sacrifice was not in vein.
 The moment of distraction buys just enough time for the remaining casters to strike their foe down.
 As the now-dormant fragments of plate mail strike the ground, a soft whisper rings through their ears, "Thank you."